jlshen2011/literatures/README.md

 # us-treasury-literature

-A curated list of literatures (post 2000) on U.S. Treasury quantiative researches.
+Here's a curated list of literatures (post 2000) on U.S. Treasury quantiative researches.
+At the meanwhile, I am also working on notes for market microstructure, quantitative trading and modeling in the U.S. Treasury market.

 ### The Official Website